Canon G3 X vs Leica M Typ 262

 It is notable that the G3X offers wifi support, while the M Typ 262 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The G3X is a recent model that features in the current product line-up of Canon.
-In contrast, the M Typ 262 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M Typ 262 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M Typ 262 was succeeded by the Leica M10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is the Canon G3 X better than the Leica M Typ 262 or vice versa?
 The listing below highlights the relative strengths of the two models.